Grading — and more grading! When you teach writing, that is something that never ends!

-While you can’t always eliminate it, there are ways to save time.
+While you can’t always eliminate grading, there are ways to save time.

 When you were getting certified to teach ELA, they didn’t tell you the unspoken secret: you will be doing a LOT of grading.
 A LOT of grading.